j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 ### Instead of an `if` expression...

+Another thing you may want to do when you have nullable types is use an `if` expression that specifies an alternate value for something that's `null`.

 #### ...you can use the safer Elvis operator

 The Elvis operator `?:` is a safe alternative to an if expression.
 It's called the Elvis operator because when you tip it on its side, it looks a bit like Elvis.

 The Elvis operator first checks the value on its left.
-If this value is not null, the Elvis operator returns it.
+If this value is not `null`, the Elvis operator returns it.
-If the value on the left is null, however, the Elvis operator returns the value on its right instead
+If the value on the left is `null`, however, the Elvis operator returns the value on its right instead

+### The `!!` operator deliberately throws a `NullPointerException`

+The not-null assertion operator, or `!!`, is different to the other methods for dealing with nulls that we've looked at over the past few pages.
+Instead of making sure that your code is safe by handling any null values, the not-null assertion operator deliberately throws a `NullPointerException` if something turns out to be `null`.

+### Catching exceptions using a `try`/`catch`

+You catch exceptions by wrapping the risky code in a `try`/`catch` block.
+A `try`/`catch` block tells the compiler that you know an exceptional thing could happen in the code you want to execute, and that you're prepared to handle it.
+The compiler doesn't care how you handle it; it cares only that you say you're taking care of it.

+The `try` part of the `try`/`catch` block contains the risky code that might cause an exception.

+The `catch` part of the block specifies the exception that you want to catch, and includes the code you want to run if it catches it.

 ## Chapter 9